Bonaire is a scuba diver’s paradise.

 If you are planning a trip to Bonaire that includes diving, you will be required to attend a Bonaire National Marine Park Orientation/Briefing prior to your first dive on the island.
 Check with your dive operator for times.
 One of the Bonaire Marine Park Regulations is for all visitors to do a check-out dive as part of the briefing process before taking off on their own to shore dive or going on a dive boat.
 The main reasons for this are to have each diver check buoyancy so that damage to the reef is minimized or eliminated and also to check out their dive equipment, whether it be rented or owned.
 Also, every diver on Bonaire must purchase a Marine Park Tag valid for one calendar year.
 Orientation procedures vary from dive center to dive center, so it’s a good idea to check in early.

-During your dive orientation, you will learn about a new, invasive species, the Pacific lionfish, which is now found on Bonaire.
+During your dive orientation, you will learn about an invasive species, the Pacific lionfish, which is now found on Bonaire.
 Click here to learn more about this fish and the efforts which are being taken to contain its spread.

-In case of a diving accident or emergency, Bonaire has one of the Caribbean’s best staffed recompression chambers.
-The chamber is located behind Centro Medical Central, and people in need of treatment must go to the hospital to gain access to the chamber.
-Additional, Dive Medical Bonaire offers expertise in diving medicine for either pre-dive evaluations or post-dive situations.
+In case of a diving accident or emergency, Bonaire has one of the Caribbean’s best-staffed recompression chambers.
+The chamber is located behind Centro Medico Central, and people in need of treatment must go to the hospital to gain access to the chamber.